AlexandraLavell/final-project/README.md

     * Employees can view employees and projects, propose new projects, make certain modifications to existing projects.
 * Jokes from "Dad jokes" api, to lighten your day [icanhazdadjoke](https://icanhazdadjoke.com/ )

-## Installation
-Use batchImports.js to add dummy data to your MongoDB to populate the application

 ## Images:
 Sign in page